 Using cadencia to make the dance elegant

-In doing so she often needs to swivel her hips so she can take advantage of the inertia of the body to sway her free leg.
+In doing so she often needs to swivel her hips so she can take advantage of the inertia to sway her free leg.
 (See Cadencia and the Flow of Tango.)
-Since she dances around the man, she also needs to swivel her hips in order to step on his side.
-She needs to swivel her hips in her walk in order to use the hip to move the leg.
+Since their torsos are connected she needs to swivel her hips in order to dance around him.
+She needs to swivel her hips and use the hip to move her leg in walk.
 (See Women's Walk in Tango.)
-She needs to swivel her hips when she does front ocho and back ocho, and when she turns around him in molinete...
+She needs to swivel her hips when she does front ocho, back ocho, media luna and molinete...
 (See Dissociation and Gear Effect.)
 In short, hip rotation is used all the time in the woman's dance, which highlights the beauty of her supple and pliable body.
-The style does not emphasize the footwork, so she is able to pay attention to the hip movement, controls it to make the swivel gentle, subtle yet noticeable.
-She does not over turn the hips, but turns them only to a degree necessary to let it look graceful and elegant.
+The milonguero style does not emphasize the footwork, so she may concentrate on the movement of the hips, controlling it to make the swivel gentle, subtle yet noticeable.
+She does not over turn her hips, but turns them only to a degree necessary to let it look feminine, graceful and elegant.

 Dancing with simple and natural steps